ovanderzee/doc-staging/README.md

 Plan execution relative to document lifecycle

 When you couldn't be sure when your script loads, you still want it to load asap.
-With this module you could stage your functionality for execution in DOMContentLoaded or the load event.
+With this module you could stage your functionality for execution in the document.
-When these events have passed, you function could be executed right away.
+The DOMContentLoaded or the load event can be used, or when these events have passed, your function could be executed right away.

 ## Usage